 For high values of $\varepsilon$ (see (C)), instead, the local nature of the hidden units' receptive field is lost as we include more and more global correlations and the sectors become more intertwined.

-The graphical representations shown in Figure \ref{fig:sector_structure_graphs} are certainly useful, but in order to perform correlation clustering, we must be able to eventually extract a partition of the vertices.
+The graphical representations shown in Figure \ref{fig:sector_structure_graphs} are certainly useful and would already allow portfolio managers to identify the main local dependencies (i.e. sectors) in their portfolio, but in order to perform correlation clustering, we must be able to eventually extract a unique optimal partition of the vertices in sectors.

-The identification of a candidate partition corresponding to the underlying sector structure in $G$ can be fully automated by using any community detection algorithm for weighted graphs.
+The identification of such a sector partition in $G$ can be fully automated by using any community detection algorithm for weighted graphs.
 One natural choice is the well-known Newman's greedy modularity maximization algorithm \cite{newman2004fast, newman2004analysis}, of which a version, the Clauset-Newman-Moore's algorithm \cite{clauset2004finding}, has the added benefit of being very efficient also on extremely large graphs ($\approx 10^7$ vertices).
 These algorithms detect communities of tightly connected vertices and return as final output a partition of the vertices such that, loosely speaking, edges within the partition blocks are maximized and edges across partition blocks are minimized.

 In Figure \ref{fig:number_of_communities} we show the number of sectors detected via greedy modularity maximization on the graph $G$ as $\varepsilon$ is varied.
-By its very definition, modularity tends to result in many communities both for highly disconnected graphs and for highly connected ones, so that the number of sectors as a function of $\varepsilon$ has a global minimum and thus allows the identification of an optimal partition, corresponding to the minimum number of sectors.
+By its very definition, modularity tends to result in many communities both for highly disconnected graphs and for highly connected ones, so that the number of sectors as a function of $\varepsilon$ has a global minimum and allows the identification of an optimal threshold, corresponding to the minimum number of sectors.

 On our dataset this minimum number of sectors is seven and is attained at $\varepsilon \approx 0.075$.
-The corresponding graph was already shown in Figure \ref{fig:sector_structure_graphs} (b) and it correctly identifies all five sectors, with the exception of the addition of two spurious sectors corresponding to two isolated yellow vertices (left and lower left of the image).
+The corresponding graph was already shown in Figure \ref{fig:sector_structure_graphs} (B) and it correctly identifies all five sectors, with the exception of the addition of two spurious sectors corresponding to two isolated yellow vertices (left and lower left of the image).